aditya-gurjar/perplexity-clone/README.md

 1. Open the development server
 2. Enter a query in the search bar
+3. Select the response mode (Basic or Enhanced)
-3. Click the search button
+4. Click the search button
-4. The AI will generate a response based on the search results
+5. The AI will generate a response based on the search results